 - City of Winterthur

-Definitely no open address data sets currently available from: Canton Aargau, the Cantons Appenzell Innerrohden and Appenzell Ausserrohden together with the Canton St. Gallen, Canton Fribourg, Canton Graubünden, Canton Jura, Canton Luzern, Canton Thurgau, Canton Valais, Canton Zürich, Canton Zug.
+Definitely no open address data sets currently available from: Canton Aargau, the Cantons Appenzell Innerrohden and Appenzell Ausserrohden together with the Canton St. Gallen, Canton Fribourg, Canton Graubünden, Canton Jura, Canton Luzern, Canton Thurgau, Canton Valais, Canton Zürich (will be available in 2018), Canton Zug.

 We are in the process of doing a complete survey of the available datasets and the above lists are not complete at this point in time.